You are currently subscribed to this network.Subscribe

 Angel is currently a graduate student at Columbia University, pursuing an advanced degree in social work.

 A native son of Inglewood Dr. Scorza graduated from Morningside High School and is a decorated US Navy veteran, having served in the Iraq-War, soon after September 11th.
 He helped establish a naval operations unit, managing 250 Navy personnel and an operation budget supporting service members traveling in and out of hostile zone.
 He was awarded multiple medals for his service and received an honorable discharge.

 In 2007 he concurrently earned two bachelor’s degrees: a B.S. in liberal studies from National University and a B.A. in the study of religion at UCLA, where he went on to earn his Ph.D. in education in 2013.
 At UCLA, he helped organize an effort to increase enrollment of African American and Latino students and served on the UC Board of Regents.

 He also was named a 2010 Education Pioneers Fellow and a 2013-2014 Business Alliance for Local Living Economies Fellow.
 Among D’Artagnan’s many accomplishments, he has conducted expansive research that helped implement policies throughout the state of California, including passing policies that established veteran’s service centers across UC campuses and prioritized $160 million for student services.

-Dr. Scorza is serving his first term on the Inglewood Unified School District Board of Education.
+Dr. Scorza serves on the Inglewood Unified School District Board of Education.
 Elected in April 2015, he has been driving change in Inglewood’s schools and holding the state accountable to put students first.
 His top priorities are to increase academic achievement, prepare our students for the jobs of the future, and create safe, clean, and healthy schools by using the Measure GG bond funding.